Integumentary System

 Ross and Pawlina (6th ed), Chapter 15 Integumentary System, pgs.
 488-525

-1. Be able to identify principal layers of the skin (epidermis, dermis and hypodermis) at the light microscope level and know the principal functions of each layer.
+1. Be able to identify the principal layers of the skin (epidermis, dermis and hypodermis) at the light microscope level and know the composition and general functions of each layer.

-2. Be able to identify the layers of the epidermis in thick and thin skin and describe the major cellular events that take place in each layer in the process of keratinization.
+2. Be able to identify the layers of the epidermis in thick and thin skin and describe the major cellular events that take place in each layer including the process of epidermal turnover and keratinization.

-4. Be able to recognize Meissner's and Pacinian corpuscles.
+4. Be able to recognize Meissner's and Pacinian corpuscles in micrographs and know their functions.

-5. Be able to identify eccrine and apocrine sweat glands, as well as sebaceous glands at the light microscope level.
+5. Be able to identify eccrine, apocrine, and sebaceous sweat glands (ducts and secretory portions) at the light microscope level.

 The skin and its associated structures, hair, sweat glands and nails make up the integumentary system.